 People wonder why I *look* so healthy when so much is wrong with me.
 I'll delve into this in more detail later but the short answer is this: I've ALWAYS had to work 10 times harder than the average person to have half as good of health.
 As a result of my bummer immune system and crappy digestive tract, I've spent 25 years learning how to adapt quickly when faced with a medical challenge.
 I can quickly pivot and change my diet, avoid white sugar, give up booze - whatever it takes.
 Between my master's degree in nutrition from a Bastyr University (a naturopathic school), my culinary nutrition background, and years of conducting self-experiments, I've gotten savvy at identifying what's wrong and finding solutions to fix it.

-But it is exhausting to be playing a constant game of whack-a-mole with my health for three years straight.
+But it is exhausting to be playing a constant game of whack-a-mole with my health for five years straight.
 As soon as something starts breaking down, I have to fix it before the next one pops up.
 I worry all the time that I'm not getting enough of the right nutrients to prevent more cancer.
 The pain, the same boring diet, the tummy routine, all take their toll on me psychologically.
 I see a therapist to do EMDR to cope with this and the medical trauma.
 I also work hard every day to find joyful moments, whether it's belting out a song (I have a terrible voice so this is always in private!) while driving home from the hospital, taking walks outside when my stomach is behaving, laughing with an old friend, or cuddling with one of my eight nieces and nephews, I cherish each and every *good* moment I have.

 The biggest gift from this medical mess is I finally know how to live in the present and squeeze every bit of joy out of every single good moment I have.